malfattti/garden/The Name of the Rose.md

 - Terce
 	- William and Adso hear Salvatore and the cook have a quarrel involving a "whore" that Salvatore allegedly "fucks at night", and heressy
 	- William and Adso speak of penitence again
-	- William and Aymaro of Alessandria have a discussion about the relationship between royal and religious power, the diminished status of the abbey and the consequences suffered by the library and the circulation of knowledge.
-He disapproves, and states that improper things are taking place in the abbey
+	- William and Aymaro of Alessandria have a discussion
+		- about the relationship between royal and religious power, the diminished status of the abbey and the consequences suffered by the library and the circulation of knowledge.
+		- He disapproves, and states that improper things are taking place in the abbey
-	- Aymaro suggests that curiosity among monks is being deterred
+		- Aymaro states that curiosity among monks is being deterred
+		- William tells Adso that Aymaro has noticed the loss of power of the abbey because of
 ## Recursividad
 - esctructura: días estructurados de los monjes, la estructura se repite una y otra vez
 - recursividad de los inventos y máquinas antes y después de la Edad Media (17)